ansible/django-ansible-base/docs/authentication.md

 If you wanted to remove authenticators from your application there are two ways to do this:
 1. Remove the unwanted files from your ansible_base installation.
-2. Create a new class directory in your application and only add in the authenticators you care about and then set `ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXS` to be the prefix for your class.
+2. Create a new class directory in your application and only add in the authenticators you care about and then set `ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXES` to be the prefix for your class.